TTNApeldoorn/Aid-Hittestress-2021/README.md

 ## About this repository
 This repository holds all information te build de AiD-Heatstress-sensor.

-** At this moment the repository presents work in progress.
-Changes may aoocur any tme without notice **
+**At this moment the repository presents work in progress.
+Changes may aoocur any tme without notice!!**